syncfusion-content/xamarin.android-docs/xamarin-android/SfRating/Getting-Started.md

 {% endtabs %}

-## Set Number of Rating Items
+## Set number of rating items

-Number of rating items which are to be displayed can be customized in SfRating control.
-User may wants to create the ratting application with 5 items as follows.
+The number of rating items to be displayed can be customized in the SfRating control.
+Users can create a rating application with 5 items as follows.

-N> By default, property value is 5.
+N> The default value of this property is 5.

 {% tabs %}